The Grisly Wife

 The Grisly Wife is a 1993 Miles Franklin literary award-winning novel by the Australian author Rodney Hall.

 The Miles Franklin Award Judges' Report called it "a novel with a rather surprising vision."

-This novel is the third book in The Yandilli Trilogy (also referred to as A Dream More Luminous Than Love), following the novels Captivity Captive in 1988, and The Second Bridgeroom in 1991.
+This novel is the second book in The Yandilli Trilogy (also referred to as A Dream More Luminous Than Love), though the third to be published, following the novels Captivity Captive in 1988, and The Second Bridegroom in 1991.

+Synopsis

+Catherine Byrne marries self-proclaimed prophet Muley Moloch and leaves 19th-century England with him and his eight female disciples to search for paradise on earth in the wilds of Australia.
+But things do not work out as planned, as a shipwreck, illness and death cause the small group to fracture.

+Critical reception

+Jeff Doyle in The Canberra Times noted: "Hall is not so basic nor simplistic to provide a kind of allegorical reading of these issues under his stories.
+No, such a naive, perhaps crassly simple, view is the job of a reviewer bent on hinting at the multiple ideas running through the book."